·PhD student Maryam

 award at the 2010 Annual Meeting of the Air & Waste Management

 ·Dr. Frey and colleagues have recently published in Transportation Research Record a

-real-world measurements of construction vehicles obtained by means of a
+representative real-world measurements of construction vehicles obtained by

 development and practical applications of emissions inventories for